-Second-year Auburn offensive coordinator Rhett Lashlee, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last season, helped spearhead one of the most prolific offenses in Auburn history in 2013.
-For the last two seasons, he has been a finalist for the Broyles Award, presented to the nation's top assistant coach.
+Third-year Auburn offensive coordinator Rhett Lashlee, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, helped spearhead one of the most prolific offenses in Auburn history in 2013.
+In 2012 and 2013, he has been a finalist for the Broyles Award, presented to the nation's top assistant coach.

 In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.